This glossary compiles all the definitions included in all issues of Back Office.

 Application Programming Interface: APIs are intended to facilitate a programmer’s work by providing a set of functions, protocols and tools for building or developing software (software applications, websites, etc.).

-An application (“app”) or application software is a type of software that enables its users to do specific tasks (text writing, music composition, Web browsing, etc.), as opposed to “system” software that is designed to run the machine (printer drivers, network utilities, etc.).
+An application (“app”) or application software is a type of software that enables its users to do specific tasks (text writing, music composition, Web browsing, etc.

 An assembler language is, in the computer science field, a low-level programming language whose instructions remain readable by a human being (contrary to binary code for instance).
 This type of programming language is very close to machine hardware architecture and allows direct interactions with computer resources.
 Assembler languages are often used for developing programs that require high computing performance.